|

 • Playdough can be homemade or store bought.
 Playdough is excellent for developing fine motor skills and imagination.
 The kinetic sand tools can also be used on playdough.

 • Blocks- blocks can come in a variety of types, like magnet blocks, foam blocks, wooden blocks and *gasp* even plastic blocks.
-I linked to some of my favorite blocks that we love in our playspace.

 • Lego Duplo blocks are great for fine motor skills, spatial intelligence, and creativity.
 Kids who tend to be more mechanically inclined or logical oriented may benefit greatly from this activity to tap into their creativity.
 Lego offers this great classic set of Duplo blocks that aren’t directly part of a set so they are more open-ended.
 You can get them here.